Admiral Sportswear: 1990s

-2000 and beyond
+2000

 In 2000, Admiral entered the world of cricket and was the official kit supplier to the England cricket team until 2008 (the sponsorship was then taken over by Adidas).
 By 2001, it had also become the kit supplier to the West Indies and South Africa cricket teams as well as supplying the Canadian team for the 2003 Cricket World Cup held in South Africa.
 However, Admiral kept its connection with English football by sponsoring Leeds United until the end of the 2007–08 season.

+2010

 In the 2010s, Admiral continues to sponsor a number of football teams around the world.

 In 2011, Admiral Sportswear Limited acquired the rights of the Admiral trademark for most of Europe, the Middle East and North Africa, with the intention of revitalizing the heritage sports brand.

 In 2016, Wimbledon won promotion to EFL League One wearing Admiral.
 This is the highest position the club has held in the football league.
 In Italy Cisalfa Sport have the exclusive licence to retail Admiral Performance and Essentials.